JugadorXEI/wadcli/README.md

 For any further help, do `wadcli --help`.

-ZWADs (compressed WADs) behave the same as decompressed WAD files (such as IWADs or PWADs) when it comes to input.
+ZWADs (compressed WADs) behave the same as decompressed WAD files (such as IWADs or PWADs) when it comes to arguments.
 Files that are added to a ZWAD will be compressed automatically.

 ### Reading